Bollinger R.D. 2008

 Description

-• Already a real treat
+• Already a delight to drink now

-• Enormous potential
+• Enormous ageing potential

 • The best R.D. since 1988